elsawy269/ms-task_managment/README.md

 This is a basic API skeleton written in JavaScript.
 It is very useful for building RESTful web APIs for your front-end platforms like Android, iOS, or JavaScript frameworks (Angular, Reactjs, etc.).

-This project will run on **NodeJs** using **MongoDB** as database.
-I maintained the code structure easy as any beginner can also adopt the flow and start building an API.
+This project will run on **NodeJs** using **MongoDB** as a database.
+I maintained the code structure easily as any beginner can also adopt the flow and start building an API.

+## Note
+Simplified architecture by using SOA and following Assignment_NodeJS, avoiding complexity I can work with other architectures

-## Implemented NestJS with Clean Architecture, TypeScript, and CQRS
+I  had strong experience with NestJS with Clean Architecture, TypeScript, and CQRS

 - Added CQRS for handling queries and commands.
 - Integrated event-driven microservices using message queues.
 - Choose Prisma/TypeORM with migrations for code-first database management.
 - Simplified complexity by adhering to Clean Architecture principles, ensuring scalability and maintainability.
-- Monorepos with NX work space
+- Monorepos with NX workspace

-Simplified architecture by using SOA, avoiding complexity I can work with other architectures

 ## Advertise for Job/Work Contract